mhsnar/REAP-T/README.md

 ## 🛠️ Getting Started:
 1. **Extract the YALMIP zip file** to the location of the REAP-T file.
-2. **Run the `DisREAP_UI` function** in MATLAB.
+2. **Run the `REAPT_GUI` function** in MATLAB.

 ## 🚀 Usage:
 1. **Import your system and desired configurations**:
-   - After running `DisREAP_UI`, import your system model and specify your desired configurations,  enable plots, and simulate the system to observe results.
+   - After running `REAPT_GUI`, import your system model and specify your desired configurations,  enable plots, and simulate the system to observe results.
 2. **Execute the package** to start the control process.